-- Collecting complete, accurate and timely information; - Approving transactions and setting and communicating credit exposure limits; - Monitoring compliance with established credit exposure limits and reporting our exposures; - Assessing the likelihood that a counterparty will default on its payment obligations; - Measuring current and potential credit exposure and losses resulting from counterparty default; - Using credit risk mitigants, including collateral and hedging; and - Proactive communication between our revenue-producing units and our independent risk oversight and control functions.
+- Monitoring compliance with established credit risk limits and reporting the Company's credit exposures and credit concentrations; - Assessing the likelihood that a counterparty will default on its payment obligations; - Measuring current and potential credit exposure and losses resulting from a counterparty default: - Using credit risk mitigants, including collateral and hedging; and - Maximising recovery through active workout and restructuring of claims.

-As part of the risk assessment process, Credit Risk Management performs credit reviews, which include initial and ongoing analyses of the Company's counterparties.
-For substantially all credit exposures, the core of the process is an annual counterparty credit review.
+As part of the risk assessment process, Credit Risk performs credit reviews, which include initial and ongoing analyses of the Company's counterparties.
+For substantially all of the Company's credit exposures, the core of the process is an annual counterparty credit review.
 A credit review is an independent analysis of the capacity and willingness of a counterparty to meet its financial obligations, resulting in an internal credit rating.
 The determination of internal credit ratings also incorporates assumptions with respect to the nature of and outlook for the counterparty's industry, and the economic environment.
-Senior personnel within Credit Risk Management, with expertise in specific industries, inspect and approve credit reviews and internal credit ratings.
+Senior personnel, with expertise in specific industries, inspect and approve credit reviews and internal credit ratings.

-The Firm's risk assessment process may also include, where applicable, reviewing certain key metrics, such as delinquency status, collateral values, Fair Isaac Corporation credit scores and other risk factors.
+The Firm's risk assessment process may also include, where applicable, reviewing certain key metrics, including, but not limited to delinquency status, collateral values and other risk factors.

-The Firm's global credit risk management systems capture credit exposure to individual counterparties and on an aggregate basis to counterparties and their subsidiaries (economic groups).
-These systems also provide management with comprehensive information on aggregate credit risk by product, internal credit rating, industry, country and region.
+The Firm's global credit risk management systems capture credit exposure to individual counterparties and on an aggregate basis to counterparties and their subsidiaries.
+These systems also provide management with comprehensive information about aggregate credit risk by product, internal credit rating, industry, country and region.